Office of the Dean

 Building Emergency Action Plan (BEAP) information is housed on the UK Crisis Management and Preparedness site.
 To access building-specific BEAPs, log in to the BEAP portal with your linkblue credentials.

-Women's Self Defense Program (Self Defense Tactics and Risk Reduction course - S.T.A.R.R.)
+Women's Self-Defense Program (Self-Defense Tactics and Risk Reduction - S.T.A.R.R.)

-To encourage women to take an active interest in their own safety, the University of Kentucky Police Department offers the S.T.A.R.R. program.
-The Self Defense Tactics and Risk Reduction course is designed for women over the age of 13 with no maximum age limit.
+To encourage women to take an active interest in their safety, the UK Police Department offers the S.T.A.R.R. program.
+The Self-Defense Tactics and Risk Reduction course is designed for women over the age of 13, with no maximum age limit.

 The program begins with a 3-hour discussion on ways to reduce your risk of being targeted and general safety tips.
-The remaining 9 hours is all active learning so get ready to break a sweat!
-We seek to empower women with the knowledge of how to defend against larger and often stronger attackers.
-Punching, kicking and ground defense techniques are all taught in a non-threatening atmosphere by instructors who have been trained and certified.
+The remaining 9 hours is all active learning, so get ready to break a sweat!
+We seek to empower women with the knowledge of how to defend against often larger and stronger attackers.
+Punching, kicking and ground defense techniques are all taught in a nonthreatening atmosphere by trained and certified instructors.

-For more information and to view the dates the course is offered, visit the S.T.A.R.R. website.
+For more information and a course schedule, visit the S.T.A.R.R. website.

-Recognizing that managing events following a serious emergency on campus can quickly overwhelm the resources of first responders, UK Police Department’s Division of Crisis Management & Preparedness now offers Campus Community Emergency Response Team (C-CERT) training for faculty and staff.
-UK C-CERT members will receive hands-on training in basic disaster response skills, such as fire safety and suppression, light search and rescue, disaster medical operations, team organization, disaster psychology and terrorism.
-Using the training learned in the classroom and during exercises, C-CERT members can assist others in their neighborhood or workplace following an event when professional responders are not immediately available to help.
-C-CERT is typically offered each fall.
-Click here for more information.
+Recognizing that managing events following a serious emergency on campus can quickly overwhelm the resources of first responders, UK Police Department’s Division of Crisis Management & Preparedness offers Campus Community Emergency Response Team (CCERT) training for faculty and staff.
+CCERT members will receive hands-on training in basic disaster response skills, such as fire safety and suppression, light search and rescue, disaster medical operations, team organization, disaster psychology and terrorism.
+Using the training learned in the classroom and during exercises, CCERT members can assist others in an event when professional responders are not immediately available to help.
+CCERT is typically offered each fall.

 As part of the ongoing effort of the UK Police Department to provide the highest level of protection to the campus community, it is our mission to foster more cohesive relationships between law enforcement officers and the community.
-One way we achieve that is through our Citizen Police Academy (CPA).
-Each semester UKPD offers this free series of seven classes covering several aspects of policing.
+One way we achieve that is through our Citizens Police Academy (CPA).
+Each semester, UKPD offers this free series of seven classes covering several aspects of policing.

 Topics presented during the CPA include: